Metrist-Software/product-docs/docs/agent-source-code.md

 # Orchestrator

-This repository contains the Metrist Monitoring Agent, which includes two main functions:
+This repository contains the Metrist Agent, which includes two main functions:

 * Orchestration of monitor runs
 * Forwarding of in-process monitoring data it receives.